PyRepair/maniple/training-data/summarize-experiment/scrapy/29/prompt_response_response_10.md

     return s
 ```

-With these changes, the function should now be able to handle non-HTTP requests without raising errors.
+This revised version of the function checks if `parsed.hostname` is `None`, and if so, it uses `parsed.netloc` as the host.
+This should resolve the issue of the function throwing a TypeError for non-HTTP URLs.